Reborn doll: History

 The art of making reborn dolls began in the United States in the 1990s.
 Reborning follows a long tradition of collectors, artists, and manufacturers restoring and enhancing dolls in order to portray more realism.
 The internet has allowed doll artists and collectors to create an online society focused on reborn dolls.
 In 2002, the first reborn was offered on eBay.
 This has expanded the reborn market allowing artists to open online stores which function figuratively as nurseries.
 The niche market for the dolls began with doll collectors who admired the superior lifelike accuracy of the doll.
 The market quickly reached those who wanted to use the doll as an emotional outlet, either to mother or for therapeutic purposes.
 Mass media coverage has helped to develop the phenomenon in other countries.
-Reborning enjoys popularity in the USA, Canada, United Kingdom, Europe, Africa, Latin America and many other countries around the world.
+Reborning enjoys popularity in United States, Canada and Brazil.
 Doll manufacturers have also taken advantage of the trend and sell supplies, tools, and accessories catering to reborn followers.
 This has allowed reborners to invent new techniques causing the dolls to become increasingly realistic over time.
 Magazines, books, organizations, and conventions dedicated to reborn dolls have been started as a result of this popularity.

 Fabrication

-Reborns are vinyl dolls, created by reborn artists.
+Reborns are either silicone or vinyl dolls, created by reborn artists.

 The appearance of the doll depends on the creator; however, certain reborn artists allow customers to customize their doll, usually using a photograph to replicate a particular infant.